 - Ambulance service: Travel costs to receive medical care

 - Artificial teeth

-- Fertility enhancement - Includes in-vitro fertilization and surgery related to increasing fertility
+- Fertility enhancement: Including in-vitro fertilization and surgery related to increasing fertility

 What Medical Expenses Are Not Deductible?

-While the list of deductible medical expenses is long, many expenses that may be beneficial to your health and might help you avoid future health problems are not deductible.
-Some more obvious nondeductible medical expenses are:
+While the list of deductible medical expenses is long, many expenses that may be beneficial to your health and that might help you avoid future health problems are not deductible.
+Some of more obvious nondeductible medical expenses include:

 - Over-the-counter medicines

 - Gym memberships

 - Diet foods